M.V. Ramana Murthy: Education and career

-He started his career in 1991 as a Senior Engineer at Visakhapatnam Port Trust and worked with Engineers India Ltd (EIL).
-Later in 1999 he joined as Scientist at National Centre for Coastal Research formally known as (ICMAM-PD), Chennai.
-Then he served as Group Head at National Institute of Ocean Technology (NIOT), Chennai heading Ocean Structures & Island Desalination from 2009 to 2017.
+He started his career in 1991 as a Senior Engineer at the Visakhapatnam Port Trust and was an employee of Engineers India, Ltd. In 1999 he joined as a scientist at the National Centre for Coastal Research, Chennai.
+He then served as the group leader at the National Institute of Ocean Technology, Chennai leading the Ocean Structures & Island Desalination group from 2009 to 2017.